geudde/attic-chest/pages/03.season-2/05.meeting-17/03.stanzas/docs.md

 <div class="author">Communicated by Mr Vignoles</div>

-The following Stanzas upon Terror and Pity are taken from a small Quarto Pamphlet published about 60 or 70 years ago since entitled: “Melpomene; or the Regions of Terror and Pity” in which the Poet speaking in the first Person describes the various Images exciting Terror or Pity —
+The following Stanzas upon Terror and Pity are taken from a small quarto pamphlet published about 60 or 70 years ago since entitled: “Melpomene; or the Regions of Terror and Pity” in which the poet speaking in the first person describes the various images exciting terror or pity —

 A Rambler

-The first Extracts are taken from the part entitled
+The first extracts are taken from the part entitled

 #### Terror

-(cause by Anger)
+(Caused by Anger)

 Ha! what is he whose fierce indignant eye,
 &emsp;Denouncing vengeance, kindles into flame?
-Whose boisterous fury blows a Storm so high,
+Whose boisterous fury blows a storm so high,
 &emsp;As with its thunder shakes his labouring frame.
 &emsp;&emsp;What can such rage provoke?
 &emsp;&emsp;His words their passage choke:
-&emsp;His eager Steps, nor time nor truce allow,
+&emsp;His eager steps, nor time nor truce allow,
 And dreadful dangers wait the menace of his brow.

 (and Jealousy)